glitchland/maelstrom/README.md

 MAELSTROM
 =========

-Simple OO JavaScript Canvas Based GameEngine With An Example Game.
-This is the first JavaScript code that I have ever written, please be patient with it.
-I want to use it to demonstrate my skills progression.
+This is a very simple OO JavaScript Canvas Based GameEngine With An Example Game.
+It is the first JavaScript code that I have ever written, please be patient with it.
+I want to use it here to demonstrate my skills progression over time.
+This is my starting point (smile).

 The small game which demonstrates that the game engine works, is a homage to the beautiful old vector based game 'Asteroids'.
 This version pokes playful